intradeus/lexo-rank/README.md

 [![codecov](https://codecov.io/github/intradeus/lexo-rank/graph/badge.svg?token=5244N626I6)](https://codecov.io/github/intradeus/lexo-rank)
 [![npm version](https://img.shields.io/npm/v/@intradeus/lexo-rank.svg)](https://www.npmjs.com/package/@intradeus/lexo-rank)

 A flexible LexoRank implementation in TypeScript.
 Generate string ranks that sort lexicographically and can be inserted between any two existing ranks without reindexing the rest of the list.
+Complex implementations available (with Buckets and Decimals).
 Comes with helpers and a rebalance monitor, to help decide when a rebalance is required and how to execute it.

 Zero runtime dependencies.
 Ships ESM + CJS + `.d.ts`.